Radisson Hotel Group: Predecessors

-Curt Carlson, founder of the namesake company, bought the Radisson Hotel in downtown Minneapolis in 1962.
-Over the next few decades, the hotel division of Carlson expanded into one of the world's largest hotel corporations.
-In addition to Radisson Hotels, the division owned several other brands, such as Park Inn, Park Plaza (acquired in 2000), and Country Inns & Suites (founded by Carlson in 1986).
+Curt Carlson, founder of the namesake company, bought Radisson Hotel in downtown Minneapolis in 1962 (Radisson Hotel Group claimed it was 1960).
+40 years later, the hotel division of Carlson had expanded into one of the top hotel corporations, as of 2013.
+On top of Radisson Hotels, the division also owned several other brands, such as Park Inn, Park Plaza (acquired in 2000), Country Inns & Suites (founded by Carlson in 1986), etc. The division acquired the brand Regent in 1997, but sold the brand in 2010.

-In 1994, the division expanded into the Europe, the Middle East and Africa (EMEA) market by signing a franchise agreement with SAS Group's SAS International Hotels (SIH).
-This agreement led to the creation of the co-brand Radisson SAS, which was rebranded as Radisson Blu in 2009.
-The European partner, which eventually became the Rezidor Hotel Group, grew significantly and became a publicly listed company in 2006.
-Carlson became the parent company of Rezidor in 2010.
+In 1994, the division expanded into Europe, the Middle East and Africa markets (EMEA) by signing a franchise agreement with SAS Group's SAS International Hotels (SIH).
+SIH would use Carlson's brand Radisson in EMEA.
+The agreement gave birth of the co-brand Radisson SAS, which became Radisson Blu since 2009.
+SAS International Hotels, later known as Rezidor SAS Hospitality in 2001 and then Rezidor Hotel Group in 2006, had expanded into a hotel group that consisted of more than 320 hotels as of 2008.

+The franchise agreement was renewed in 2002 and again in 2005.
+The 2002 deal added Park Inn, Regent and Country Inns into the agreement, while in 2005 agreement, Carlson purchased 25% shares of Rezidor SAS from SAS Group.
+The 2005 franchise agreement would last until year 2052.

+Rezidor Hotel Group also had other brands, such as Hotel Missoni, which was licensed from Missoni.